Audiveris/audiveris/docs/_pages/ui_tools/part.md

 We can now drop the brace.
 The drop will commit the merge of the two embraced staves into a single part.

-We can undo this operation (or remove the manual brace, which is equivalent)
+We can undo this operation (or remove the manual brace, which is equivalent).

 {: .note }
-This is an _adhoc_ feature, meant to fix a brace cropped out.
+This is an _ad hoc_ feature, meant to fix a brace cropped out.
 It works only by inserting a **manual** brace.
 We can still slightly shift or resize the brace if so desired.
 But let's not try to extend the brace to a 3rd staff, this wouldn't work.